hbc/NGS_Data_Analysis_Course/sessionI/lessons/07_assessing_quality.md

     Quality score: 0........10........20........30........40
 ```

-Using the quality encoding character legend, the first nucelotide in the read (C) is called with a quality score of 31 and our Ns are called with a score of 2.
+Using the quality encoding character legend, the first nucelotide in the read (C) is called with a quality score of 31 and our Ns are called with a score of 2. **This is one of our bad reads.** Each quality score represents the probability that the corresponding nucleotide call is incorrect.
 This quality score is logarithmically based and the score values can be interpreted as follows:

 |Phred Quality Score |Probability of incorrect base call |Base call accuracy|
 |:-------------------|:---------------------------------:|-----------------:|